 Yard Work Often Causes Back Or Knee Pain

 It’s Spring and you are probably working on getting your garden ready for the growing season.
 That means hours of bending over flowerbeds, or resting on your knees to weed.
 Both these activities and almost all yard work involves using muscles and joints you haven’t used for months.
-Trying to avoid back & knee pain during yard work takes effort.
+Trying to avoid back and knee pain during yard work takes effort.
 The Physical Therapists at Elite Spine & Sports Care of Totowa are experts at helping you prepare your body for strenuous garden maintenance.

 Gardening Is Hard On The Body